Debug Adapter Protocol

 Via code lenses

-The editor needs to handle two commands in its language client extension:
+If you want to use DAP the editor needs to handle two commands in its language

 metals-run-session-start